 ON THE GREEN

-You can repair ball marks and old ball plugs on the green if these affect your putting line.
-However you may not repair spike marks.
+You can repair damage on the putting green without penalty.
+Damage on the putting green means any damage caused by a person or outside influence such as ball marks, shoe damage (such as spike marks) and scrapes or indentations caused by equipment or a flagstick.
 You may remove leaves and other loose impediments on the line of your putt and you may also mark the position of your ball to pick it up and clean it.

 TAKING A DROP

-If you hit your ball into a water hazard, you may play the ball as it lies without grounding your club or:
+If you hit your ball into a penalty area, you may play the ball as it lies (you can ground your club and take practice swings without penalty, just as you can on the fairway or in the rough).
+Or:

-- drop a ball behind the water hazard keeping the point where your ball last crossed the margin of the hazard in line with the hole and the spot where you drop the ball.
+- If the penalty area is marked with yellow stakes, drop a ball behind the penalty area keeping the point where your ball last crossed the margin of the hazard in line with the hole and the spot where you drop the ball.
 There is again a one stroke penalty; or

 - at the spot from which the original ball was last played; or